 The AV resident assists presenters and lecturers with their presentations at morning conferences and the weekly M&M conference in addition to online organization and archiving of the lectures.
-Dr. Matthew Strand is the current AV resident.
+Drs.
+Gayan de Silva and Jennifer Yu are the current AV resident.

 IT Leadership Committee Head: